25eliu/CrisisMapper/README.md

 # UCrisis
+**Crisis Mapper is a real-time crisis alert application that delivers location-specific emergency updates from media sources, utilizing social media and web scraping to promote clarity in communication.**

-Project for Hyphen-Hacks 2023 by Mihir A, Sanjay M, Eric L, and Alex C.
+Hyphen-Hacks 2023 3rd Place by Mihir A, Sanjay M, Eric L, and Alex C.